-Facebook forecast for slowing growth, rising expenses sends stock down 22 percent
+Facebook stock falls 24 percent on forecast for slowing growth, rising expenses

 Expenses are expected to grow 50 percent to 60 percent compared with last year as the company invests in security, marketing and content acquisition, he said.

-“Over the next several years, we would anticipate that our operating margins will trend towards the mid-30s on a percentage basis,” Wehner said.
+“Over the next several years, we would anticipate that our operating margins will trend towards the mid-30s on a percentage basis,” Wehner said, adding that margins would be down for more than two years.

 Facebook’s operating margin fell to 44 percent in the second quarter from 47 percent a year ago.